 Kodi not working?
 Are you having trouble installing or launching the app?
 Or perhaps Kodi buffers video files for too long?
-No matter what kind of a technical issue you’re seeing, you’ve come to the right place!
+Regardless of the technical issue you are experiencing, you’ve come to the right place because we can help!

-Without any further ado, let’s jump to what truly want to know.
-Here’s what to do when Kodi isn’t working – along with a rich set of possible solutions.
+Without any further ado, let’s jump to what you truly want to know.
+Here’s how to fix when Kodi is not working - along with a rich set of possible solutions.

 1. Kodi Fails to Start (Crashes on Startup)

-We’ve prepared two solutions to this problem, which luckily doesn’t happen too often.
+We’ve prepared 2 solutions to this problem, which luckily doesn’t happen too often.
 Here’s what to do when Kodi crashes on startup and refuses to launch.

 Fix #1: Download the Latest Visual C++ Redistributable

 If you’ve bought a new Windows PC recently, or if you’ve recently installed a fresh copy of Windows, Kodi can sometimes fail to launch.